saros-project/saros/docs/contribute/guidelines.md

 *   For local variables and parameters: In principle, the same rule applies as for class variables.
-But since local variables and parameters have a limited scope, the additional information gained through the presence of a final modifer is not tremendous.
+But since local variables and parameters have a limited scope, the additional information gained through the presence of a final modifier is not tremendous.
     Therefore, we tend to not use the final keyword here.
 *   For methods: By default, don't make them final, unless you have good reason not to.
 After all, we want to use